 The requirements specification can be a real burden for any ERP project.
-Not least because it plays a key role from start to finish.
-At the beginning it functions as a contractually important document, then it becomes a guideline and at the end of the project it is the checklist.
-The people behind the specifications are the future users.
-But how can the people "in the know" convey important content in such a way that the ERP provider can also clearly understand it?
+This is also because it plays a crucial role from start to finish.
+At the beginning, it serves as a contractually important document, then it becomes the guide, and at the end of the project, it is the checklist.
+The people behind the requirements specification are the future users.
+But how can people „from the trade“ communicate important content in such a way that it is also clearly understandable for the ERP provider?

 Read MoreThe right project management - 5 tips for making the right choice